Mitosol Side Effects

 Applies to mitomycin ophthalmic: topical application powder for solution

-Along with its needed effects, mitomycin ophthalmic (the active ingredient contained in Mitosol) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by mitomycin ophthalmic (the active ingredient contained in Mitosol).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking mitomycin ophthalmic:More common
+If any of the following side effects occur while taking mitomycin ophthalmic, check with your doctor or nurse immediately:More common

 - blurred vision or other change in vision